 Fitness to Plead and Stand Trial

-It means you are capable of participating fully in the court process, which includes the following:
+If you are “fit to be tried”, It means you are capable of participating fully in the court process.
+This includes:

 - understanding the court process;

-- be able to give instructions to your lawyers;
+- being able to give instructions to your lawyers;

-- be able to plead to the charge; and
+- being able to plead to the charge; and

 - understand that the proceedings is for the purpose of determining whether you committed the offence you are charged with.

-The enquiry into your fitness to plead and stand trial concerns your mental condition at the time of the trial, not your mental condition at the time of the offence.
+The inquiry into your fitness to plead and stand trial concerns your mental condition at the time of the trial, not your mental condition at the time of the offence.

-Anyone to the proceedings can question your fitness to plead, you, the prosecution or the court.
-The issue of your fitness to plead and stand trial can also be raised on more than one occasion.
+Anyone to the proceedings can question your fitness to plead: you, the prosecution or the court.
+The issue of your fitness to plead and stand trial can be raised on more than one occasion.

 What happens if I am appearing before the District or Supreme Court and may not be fit to stand trial?